MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

 There currently is no method using WebView2 APIs to customize the default context menu experience.
 Currently, the only option using WebView2 APIs is to show or disable the default context menu.
 We have been requested by WebView2 app developers to allow for customization of the context menu experience.
 This has produced two different customization paths for context menus.
 The first option is to allow the app developers to create their own context menu UI using data passed from the WebView and the second is to allow app developers to add and remove items from the default context menus.

 # Description
-We propose two new events for WebView2, `CoreWebView2ContextMenuRequested` that will allow developers to listen to context menus being requested by the end user in the WebView2 and `CoreWebView2CustomItemSelected` that will notify the developer that one of their inserted context menu items was selected.
+We propose two new events for WebView2, `CoreWebView2ContextMenuRequested` that will allow developers to listen to context menus being requested by the end user in the WebView2 and `CoreWebView2CustomItemSelected` that will notify the developer that one of their inserted context menu items was selected. `CoreWebView2ContextMenuRequested` will only be raised if the page allows the context menu to appear.
+If the WebView2 `AreDefaultContextMenusEnabled` setting is set to `False`, this event will not be raised.
 When a context menu is requested in WebView2, the app developer will receive:

 1. An ordered list of ContextMenuItem objects (contains name, label, kind, Shortcut Desc and other properties) to be shown in the context menu.
 2. The coordinates where the context menu was requested in relation to the upper left corner of the webview bounds.